Remington Civil War Project

 The temporary bridge across the Cedar Run was replaced with a new permanant one in January 2014.
 The backdrop in this section was painted by our good friend Mary R., chair of the Remington Community Partnership.

-The display is currently in storage until a new suitable location can be found to display it, or until the Remington Museum is ready to accept it.
+The display is currently in storage until a new suitable location can be found to display it, or until the Remington Museum is ready.

 Photos were taken by D. Droppa, Jimmy Baird, and Debbi B.